wwoskie/gapzilla/README.md

     ```
     The only required argument is `path_to_gbk`.
 Arguments can also be passed via custom config .yaml file:
     #### **Creating custom config file**
-    Default full config is a `.yaml` file with the following parameters:
+    Full default config would have the following parameters as a `.yaml` file:
     ```yaml
     output_file_name: ''
     path_to_output_folder: ''